Nianago06/Yeo-Language/README.md

 - **To create the simplest possible language**
 - **To provide the shortest path toward multilingual ability**
-  - Reducing the cognitive load of language learning
+  - Minimizing the cognitive load of language learning
 - **To help organize thought**
   - Reducing concepts to ten roots clarifies mental structure
 - **To offer new perspectives through the use of a non-native language**